nkasenides/nkasenides/README.md

 I am also working on the development of the [ePhyLi](https://www.ephyliproject.eu/) app, which aims to provide a platform for training future PE teachers in Physical Literacy and education.

-In my spare time, I am developing a system called Active Code Templates (ACT) and its accompanying language.
-ACT aims to provide a way for developers to define abstract code templates and use them to generate code for various purposes, technologies, environments, and programming languages, in order to enhance the software development process.

 [UCLan Cyprus](https://www.uclancyprus.ac.cy/academic/nicos-kasenides-2/) [ResearchGate](https://www.researchgate.net/profile/Nicos-Kasenides) [Google Scholar](https://scholar.google.com/citations?hl=en&user=6Jqe1FMAAAAJ)